-It is recommended that all of the existing conditional uses in the business districts be amended to be classified as a principal permitted use with supplemental use regulations.
-The supplemental use regulations will be identical to the conditional use requirements.
-This change in status will lessen the bureaucratic and administrative burden on applicants by eliminating the guarantee that board approval will be required.
-If the supplemental use requirements cannot be met, Zoning Board approval will be required in the form of a "c" variance.
+The proposed change in permissive status will lessen the bureaucratic and administrative burden on applicants by eliminating the guarantee that board approval will be required.
+If the supplemental use requirements cannot be met, Zoning Board approval will be required in the form of a "d" variance.